 Interment will be held at a later date.

-To send flowers to Wilmer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wilmer Porter Dowis, please visit our floral store.